StrikingLoo/strikingloo.github.io/wiki/nutrition.md

 28 grams of chia seeds provides 5g of ALA omega-3 fatty acids, or 312–454% of the recommended daily intake.
 Therefore, you should have \~8g of chia seeds a day.

+---

+> High levels of caffeine intake may increase your risk of osteoporosis.
+About 400 mg a day or less probably won't cause bone loss (or other health problems), while 800 mg or more is considered the threshold for osteoporosis risk.
+(1 cup: \~94mg, 1L of diet coke: 128mg -regular has less-).

+> You lose about 6 milligrams of calcium for every 100 milligrams of caffeine (100 grams of milk: 113mg calcium so not too troublesome, even at 30% absortion rates).

 ### Related Reading

 - [Longevity](/wiki/longevity)